mmoth-kurtis/MMotH-Fenics-UK/documentation/development_tasklist.md

 - [ ] Decide on calcium transient to be used (match 3 state paper?)
 - [ ] Optimize parameters for sensitivity analysis
 - [ ] Code up Sobol' indices sensitivity framework
 - [ ] Finalize model inputs and outputs for analysis

+**Miscellaneous**
+- [x] Set up GitHub repository
+- [x] Initialize Doxygen documentation
+  * To utilize the special commands of Doxygen, ## instead of document strings """ must be used.
+Going to take a bit, but want to document every file.
+- [ ] Finish paper review
+- [ ] Notes/discuss 3 state paper revisions
+- [ ] Notes on chapter 1 of nonlinear book

 **Cell Ion Models**
 - [ ] Modularize cell ion/calcium transient

 **Monodomain**
 - [ ] Look at monodomain (already in FEniCS)